-Following the assessment, the Arts Council will advise the UK Border Agency (UKBA) on whether an applicant can be defined as possessing exceptional talent.
-The UKBA will then decide whether or not to grant entry to an applicant.
+Following the assessment, the Arts Council will advise UK Visas & Immigration (UKVI) on whether an applicant can be defined as possessing exceptional talent or promise.
+UKVI will then decide whether or not to grant entry to an applicant.

 Applications from the film, television, animation, post production and visual effects sectors will be assessed by the Producers Alliance for Cinema and Television (PACT) in accordance with the process and guidance set out by the Arts Council.

-Artists approved for entry will be required to support themselves when they have entered the UK, in accordance with UKBA regulations.
-International artists are currently able to apply for funding through Grants for the arts if the work is deemed to be of benefit to other English artists or audiences.
+Artists approved for entry will be required to support themselves when they have entered the UK, in accordance with UKVI regulations.
+International artists based in England and the EU may be able to apply for funding through Grants for the arts if the work is deemed to be of benefit to other English artists or audiences.